 Click all 3 wave parts on the canvas, then make a prediction.
 The checkpoint question will appear.

-Click on the part of the wave labeled in the prompt above the canvas to identify it.
+Click the labeled parts directly on the wave above to identify them.
 Find all 3 parts to unlock your prediction.

 CrestAmplitudeWavelength